mendix/docs/content/refguide/moving-from-atlas-2-to-3.md

 #### 2.2.1 Upgrading Atlas UI Resources to Atlas Core

-1. If you have modified any of the Atlas UI content found in **Atlas UI Resources** e.g. building blocks, page templates or layouts, it is recommended to move the UI content you have modified to another user defined module within your app. *Skip this step* if you have not modifed any of Atlas UI's content.
+1. If you have modified any of the Atlas UI content found in **Atlas UI Resources** (for example building blocks, page templates, or layouts) it is recommended to move the UI content you have modified to another user defined module within your app. *Skip this step* if you have not modifed any of Atlas UI's content.
 1. Rename the **Atlas_UI_Resources** module to **Atlas_Core** in Studio Pro by right-clicking the module then clicking **Rename**:

 	![](attachments/atlas-mig/2-rename.png)